couch-consulting/bayes_insurance_java/README.md

     * possibilities will be normalized (to String) and sets of numbers will be transformed into ranges
 3. Connect nodes correctly [DONE]
     * Node connection setup has to be given as Input file
-4. Learn CPTs
+4. Learn CPTs [DONE]
-    * Map Input to ranges and normalized possibilities
+    * Map Input to ranges and normalized possibilities (via CaseFile)
 5. Save Network [DONE]
     * Basic Write to File
 6. Display network [FAKE DONE]
     * This functionality is given by a Netviewer from Netica itself.
     * This can only be done afterwards
-7. Give possibility to enter input
+7. Give possibility to enter input and get prediction
     * CSV file or CLI?

 ## Next Todos